 In a nutshell

-Software systems are an integral part of modern society.
-Embedded in all aspects of daily life, including commerce, industry, healthcare and communication, the pace of change and innovation in this field is rapid.
-Organisations of all sizes need talented people who can create software systems that are usable, robust and maintainable, now is a great time to study a software engineering.
+Software systems are at the heart of all aspects of daily life, including commerce, industry, healthcare and communication.
+With organisations of all sizes seeking talented professionals to create software systems that are usable, robust and maintainable, now is a great time to study a software engineering.

-Our industry-designed BSc Software Engineering degree course, accredited by the British Computer Society, the chartered institute of IT, will equip you with advanced computing knowledge and a hands-on ethos, so you graduate ready to build a successful and lucrative career in programming and software.
+Accredited by the BCS, the Chartered Institute for IT, you’ll be educated to the highest industry standards.
+We will equip you with advanced computing knowledge and a hands-on ethos, so you can graduate ready to build a successful and lucrative career in programming and software.

 - build practical skills, subject knowledge and real-world understanding to become a professional software engineer